Haaland: US expanding Native American massacre site

 “The events that took place here forever changed the course of the Northern Cheyenne, Northern Arapaho, and Cheyenne and Arapaho Tribes,” she said.
 “We will never forget the hundreds of lives that were brutally taken here – men, women and children murdered in an unprovoked attack.
 Stories like the Sand Creek Massacre are not easy to tell but it is my duty – our duty – to ensure that they are told.
 This story is part of America’s story.”

-The historic site near Eads, Colorado, preserves the haunting landscape of the Nov.
-29, 1864, attack by a volunteer U.S. Cavalry regiment.
+The Sand Creek Massacre National Historic Site near Eads, Colorado preserves the haunting landscape of the Nov.
+29, 1864 attack by a volunteer U.S. Cavalry regiment.
 Troops swept into a sleeping encampment of 750 Native Americans along Sand Creek, killing more than 230 Cheyenne and Arapaho, most of them women, children and the elderly.

 The expedition ostensibly was to retaliate for Native American raids on white settlers.
 Soldiers carried body parts back to Denver in celebration.
 But some commanders refused to attack, saying Native American leaders who believed they had made peace with the U.S. commander of nearby Fort Lyon tried to wave white flags.
 Congress condemned leader Col. John M. Chivington for an unprovoked massacre.